colakaist/academic-kickstart2/content/home/positions.md

 +++

-Our group is seeking talented and motivated students (interns, Master, PhD).
+Our group is seeking talented and motivated students (intern, Master, PhD).
 Please contact us if you are interested.